 Promoting on Amazon is a long-term game.
 Instead of huge spikes, the more sustainable goal is to maintain a consistent trickle of traffic from internal and external channels.

-You can’t simply rely on traditional marketing channels like cost per click ads.
+You can’t rely on traditional marketing channels like cost-per-click ads.

 Amazon’s systems are designed around the customer experience.
 Everything from the quality of your product description to the efficiency of your logistics will ultimately help–or hurt–your marketing efforts on the platform.